SassanKermani/DB-Project/readme.md

 - change about to config && config to < routFile >

-- clean up code with functons for the promis also for valadiating req.body
+- (DONE)clean up code with functons for the promis also for valadiating req.body

-### db stuff
-name Of db 			= 'ancon'
-about collection 	= 'about'
-info collection 	= 'info'

 #### schema's and example objects that will be needed